matthewshan/edu-102-dotnet-code/exercises/durable-execution/README.md

 Make your changes to the code in the `practice` subdirectory (look for `TODO` comments that will guide you to where you should make changes to the code).
 If you need a hint or want to verify your changes, look at the complete version in the `solution` subdirectory.

-## Prerequisite: Ensure that the Microservice Is Running

-**Note: If you're using the Gitpod environment to run this exercise you can skip this step.
-An instance of the microservice is already running in your environment**

-If you haven't already started the microservice in previous exercises, do so in a separate terminal.
-From either the `practice` or `solution` subdirectory for this exercise, run `dotnet run --project Web`.
-The microservice code does not change between the practice and solution examples.

 ## Part A: Add Logging to the Workflow Code

 1. Edit the `TranslationWorkflow.cs` file in the Workflow directory.